aloicerains/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2. Script creates path to last directory
 3. Displays number of directories in current path
 4. list environment variables using env
+5. list all local environment, and function variables